 Looking for a luxury cruise?
 Thinking of Oceania Cruises?
-We are, too.
+My husband and I are, too.
 Here are some reasons why.

 This post was written in collaboration with Oceania Cruises and the SheSavvy Influence Network.
 All opinions (and persuasive arguments) are my own.